 Welcome to CoCoRaHS – the “Community Collaborative Rain, Hail and Snow Network”.
 We are a group of nearly 20,000 volunteers measuring precipitation in our own neighborhoods, but collectively tracking storms across the whole country.
 Thanks for joining the observing team.
 We hope this will be an educational and fun activity.
 Here is some information to help you get started.

 Do not put your personal safety or health at risk to read your gauge.
-Do not risk slipping on ice, sliding into a raging river, or being struck by lightning when reading your gauge.
-Remember, weather at times can be violent.
+Remember, weather at times can be unpredictable.
 Use the same precautions when reading your gauge as you would with any other outside activity.
 A CoCoRaHS volunteer with experience in Occupational Heath and Safety wrote the following safety document: CoCoRaHS Observer Safety Tips.